brian-watkins/elmer/README.md

 + To find the first div tag, use `div`
 + To find the first div tag with the custom data attribute data-node, use `div[data-node]`
 + To find the first div tag with the attribute data-node and the value myData, use `div[data-node='myData']`
++ To find the descendants of a node add another selector separated by a space: `div a`

 #### Taking action on an element